Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 4. Lodges, bungalows and unusual accommodation

-Many naturist campsites have embraced the glamping trend (a form of upmarket camping that combines immersion in nature with hotel comfort), offering unusual accommodation (lodges, safari tents, cabins, caravans, etc.) that is fully equipped (bathroom sometimes with bathtub, fitted kitchen, bedroom with mosquito net, etc.).
+Many naturist campsites have embraced the glamping trend (a form of upmarket camping that combines immersion in nature with hotel comfort), offering unusual accommodation such as lodges, safari tents, cabins, caravans, etc. These are fully equipped (bathroom sometimes with bathtub, fitted kitchen, bedroom with mosquito net, etc.).

 Less common but increasingly available in certain areas:

-These options combine aesthetics, comfort and adventure, while remaining integrated into the naturist concept.
+These options combine style, comfort and adventure, while remaining part of the naturist concept.

 5. Premium accommodation: high-end comfort